berkley4/ungoogled-chromium-debian/.github/README.md

 # Do not download chromium's pre-built clang toolchain
 patch -p1 < DEPS-no-clang.patch

-# To omit downloading the pre-buil rust toolchain one needs to add the following
-# to the custom_vars section of build/.gclient (and also apply DEPS-no-rust.patch)
-"checkout_rust": False,

-# Make the above 'checkout_rust' variable active by applying a patch
+# Omit the pre-built rust toolchain by applying a patch (generally only on unstable)
 patch -p1 < DEPS-no-rust.patch

+# Omit the pre-built node toolchain by applying a patch (safest on unstable)
+patch -p1 < DEPS-no-node.patch